 Mulberry Riverside Drainage Improvements and Cowan/Myrtle Waterline Replacement

 Storm drainage improvements will be installed in Cowan and Myrtle streets near Mulberry Street and Riverside Avenue.
-Construction of an outfall structure at the Poudre River near the Springer Natural Area is included.
-Preliminary access work near the natural area will begin this fall and extend into the summer.
+Construction of an outfall structure near the Poudre River and Springer Natural Area is included.
+Preliminary access work near the natural area has been completed.

 The purpose of the drainage improvement project is to provide a new storm sewer and inlets to address localized drainage problems and reduce the effects of flood potential in the area during major storms.
 It is funded by the City of Fort Collins, State of Colorado and the Federal Emergency Management Agency (FEMA) as part of the federal Hazard Mitigation Grant Program (HMGP).

-Drainage improvement work will be coordinated with a water line replacement project along Cowan and Myrtle streets.
-City crews will install 1,000 linear feet of new 8-inch PVC waterline to replace the existing 4-inch cast iron waterline.
-Construction should begin in January and continue through spring 2018.
-The waterline will be installed with open trenches and crews will work with residents to provide access.
-Residents will be notified in advance of any planned short-term water outages that may occur during construction.
+Waterline replacement work along Cowan and Myrtle streets took place earlier in the year.
+City crews installed 1,000 linear feet of new 8-inch PVC waterline to replace existing 4-inch cast iron waterline.
+Construction began in January and continued through spring 2018.
+The waterline was installed with open trenches and crews worked with residents to provide access.
+Residents were notified in advance of any planned short-term water outages that may have occurred during construction.